ENCCS/vasp-best-practices/content/bandgap_Si.md

 ### Calculations

-First, run the regular PBE calculation which will be used as a start for the DFT+HF methods
+First, run the regular PBE calculation which will be used as a start for the DFT+HF methods by submitting the job (Tetralith)

     sbatch run.sh

+or run interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 when it's finished, cycle through the different DFT+HF methods, don't forget to copy `WAVECAR`